-The impairment test for cash generating units ("CGUs") to which goodwill is allocated is based on the value in use of the CGU, determined in accordance with the expected cash flow approach.
+The impairment test for cash generating units ("CGUs") to which goodwill is allocated is based on the higher of VIU and FVLCD of the CGU, determined in accordance with the expected cash flow approach.
 The calculation is based on assumptions including, but not limited to, the cash flow growth rate and the discount rate.
-No impairment conditions are noted as July 31, 2021 and a formal review is performed on an annual basis.
+As at July 31, 2022, management did not identify any impairment indicators that suggest material impairment of the Company's goodwill.